-Make a Will Month 2021 began on August 1st – and as the summer starts to wind down, this is a great opportunity to think about long-term plans for positive impact on the lives of your loved ones and the causes you believe in most.
+Make a Will Month occurs every August.
+As the summer starts to wind down, this is a great opportunity to think about long-term plans.
+Your estate plan can have a positive impact on your loved ones and the causes you believe in most.

 Bequests and other planned gifts make an incredible difference for nonprofits like Nepal Youth Foundation.
 These generous remembrances help bolster organizations like ours through unexpected disasters like earthquakes and pandemics.
 They truly allow us to maximize impact for the children in our care.

 These special donors mean the world to the NYF team.
-It is a profound honor to be included in a long-time supporter’s estate planning, and a great joy to know that our programs in Nepal can continue providing Health, Freedom, Shelter, and Education for children in Nepal for years to come.
+It is a profound honor to be included in a long-time supporter’s estate planning, and a joy to know that our programs can continue providing Education, Health, Shelter and Freedom for children in Nepal for years to come!

 Members of NYF’s Legacy Circle have helped transform the lives of thousands of children through educational scholarships, family support, malnutrition interventions, psychological counseling, job-readiness training, emergency relief, and much more.